grafana/grafana/docs/sources/auth/azuread.md

    - Define the required Application Role values for Grafana: Viewer, Editor, Admin.
 Without this configuration, all users receive the Viewer role.
    - Every role requires a unique id.
-   - Generate the unique id on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.
+   - Generate the unique ID on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.
-   - Include the unique id in the configuration file:
+   - Include the unique ID in the configuration file:

         ```json
         "appRoles": [